frugbug/sd-nodes-fj/README.md

 # Meshes
 **Big cylinder:** A big cylinder, a square material will wrap around it 6 times
 **Double big cylinder:** Same as big cylinder, but twice as tall
-**Cube (hi-res):** The default cube model but with extra geometry to allow the usage of the tesselation shader
+**Cube (hi-res):** The default cube model but with extra geometry to allow the usage of the tessellation shader
 **Multi Mesh:** The amazing MultiMesh™!
 Rounded cube, rounded cylinder, 2-tiles sphere, upright plane and flat plane all rolled into one!
 **Thin cylinder:** A thin cylinder, a square material will only wrap around it once
 **Upright plane:** Just an upright plane